Arab Socialist Ba'ath Party – Syria Region: Status

-According to Subhi Hadidi, a Syrian dissident, "The Ba'ath is in complete disarray. ...
+At the time of Bashar al-Assad's election in the party's June 2000 Regional Congress, which was fifteen years after the last such congress, Subhi Hadidi, a Syrian dissident, commented "The Ba'ath is in complete disarray. ...
 It's like a dead body.
 It's no longer a party in any normal sense of the word."
 Hanna Batatu wrote, "Under Assad the character of the Ba'ath changed ...
 Whatever independence of opinion its members enjoyed in the past was now curtailed, a premium being placed on conformity and internal discipline.
 The party became in effect another instrument by which the regime sought to control the community at large or to rally it behind its policies.
 The party's cadres turned more and more into bureaucrats and careerists, and were no longer vibrantly alive ideologically as in the 1950s and 1960s, unconditional fidelity to Assad having ultimately overridden fidelity to old beliefs."

-It is rumored that Al-Assad discussed the possibilities of abolishing the Ba'ath Party when he took power in 1970.
 According to Volker Perthes, the Ba'ath Party was transformed under Assad; Perthes wrote, "It was further inflated such as to neutralise those who had supported the overthrown leftist leadership, it was de-ideologised; and it was restructured so as to fit into the authoritarian format of Assad's system, lose its avant-garde character and became an instrument for generating mass support and political control.
 It was also to become the regime's main patronage network."

 The Ba'ath Party was turned into a patronage network closely intertwined with the bureaucracy, and soon became virtually indistinguishable from the state, while membership rules were liberalized.
 In 1987, the party had 50,000 members in Syria, with another 200,000 candidate members on probation.
 The party lost its independence from the state and was turned into a tool of the Assad government, which remained based essentially in the security forces.
 Other parties that accepted the basic orientation of the government were permitted to operate again.
 The National Progressive Front was established in 1972 as a coalition of these legal parties, which were only permitted to act as junior partners to the Ba'ath, with very little room for independent organisation.